Pre-Professional Department of UWF

 The University of West Florida now offers a Post-Baccalaureate Pre-Professional Preparation Program (P4 Program) for students who hold a baccalaureate degree but do not have the science courses necessary to qualify for admission to a professional school.

-“The P4 program serves as an ideal platform for students to take the courses necessary to successfully apply to medical, dental, veterinary, pharmacy, physical therapy and other professional schools in the health sciences arena,” said George Stewart, chair of Biology.
+“The P4 program serves as an ideal platform for students to take the courses necessary to successfully apply to medical, dental, veterinary, pharmacy, physical therapy and other professional schools in the health sciences arena.